oroinc/documentation/user_guide/b2b_channels.rst

 By default, B2B Channels are assigned the following entities:

 - B2B Customer: :term:`customer identity <Customer Identity>` that represents customers involved in the business-to-business activities.
+These are usually other businesses, companies and organizationa.
   Described in more details in the :ref:`B2B Customers guide <user-guide-system-channel-entities-b2b-customer>`.

 - Opportunity: :term:`entity <Entity>`, :term:`records <Record>` whereof represent highly probable potential or actual sales to a new or established customer.
 Described in more details in the